Ajay-kumar-verma/HOOKS-AND-API/hooksandapi/README.md

 - It takes two parameter
 - 1 previous State 2 initialState
 - It return two Array value
+- If we have complex State to manage better choose usereducer
+ - It has function to manage it
+ - In useState we have to defined function

 # useContext
 - It is used for Context Api